nemo0622/pokeemerald-expansion/README.md

         "Year's End Celebration" in Acrisia City
             - idk how any of this would work I just think it's a fun idea to kick around
     - Finish implementing Prof. Elia, Rania, and Niko's gifting / interactions based on Pokédex progress
-        - Prof. Elia gifts a few helpful items and starter Pokémon with special good stats + Oval Charm
-        - Rania provides Tera Shards and other battle items (Rocky Helmet, etc) + Exp Charm
-        - Niko provides unique Pokéballs + Catching Charm, also becomes the Tera Type changer
-            - After unlocking Terastallization, increase Niko's State variable.
-When the state is greater than or equal to that value, have Niko ask if you're looking for Tera Type Change or Conversation (rewards, etc)
     - MISSING IMPORTANT BUILDINGS / LOCATIONS / UNLOCKS
-        - Battle Pavilions
-            - 1(Sofos City) and 2 (Myrrini Island) already added
-            - #3 could be in Port Pello?
         - Berry plant locations
-        - Fishing Rod locations (Super rod still need place)
-        - Safari Zone?
-        - Dive locations
-            - SIDE QUEST IDEA: Have a sidequest centered around the rediscovery of Relicanth, a new Lazarus Taxa rumored to be living deep underwater!
-                - This will make Relicanth feel more special, as it's the poster child for Lazarus Taxa
-        - Spiky Ear Pichu gift
-        - Wishing Star mart location
-            - Port Pello!
-Late game, encourages Mining Expeditions instead

 ## Known Bugs & Problems
 - DexNav chain count and directional arrow not shown when hunting